djog/djog_unos_2019/doc/configure_idea.md

 # Configure Intellij IDEA

-Disclaimer: I'm not entirely sure if this is correct, I just describe how my IDEA is configured.
+Disclaimer: I'm not entirely sure if this is correct, I'll just describe how my IDEA is configured.

 ### Add module